mkloubert/node-simple-socket/README.md

 ### 1.x.x => 2.x.x and higher

-* since version 2.0 there is a protocol update to improve encryption ... communication with older version (less than 2.0) might not work anymore, when using compression
+* since version 2.0 there is an important protocol update to improve encryption ... communication with older versions (less than 2.0) might not work anymore, when using compression